 Under his leadership in 2012, a staggering 69 percent of Houston voters approved a $1.89 billion school construction bond—the largest in the history of Texas.
 The program is fully underway, rebuilding or renovating 40 schools, including 29 high schools, and providing major technology infrastructure improvements.

 Grier has received accolades for his leadership in eliminating outdated offensive school mascots from HISD, and for his unflinching embracing and nurturing of all students, including refugee youngsters from throughout the globe and those from a neighboring school district disbanded by the state.

-In 2014, he was named a finalist for the National Superintendent of The Year Award by the American Association of School Administrators.
-In addition, he is among a handful of superintendents named “State Superintendent of The Year” in two different states — Texas and North Carolina.
+He was named Texas Superintendent of the Year Award in 2014 and was a finalist for the national title (among a handful of superintendents receiving the honor in two states — Texas and North Carolina).
 The American Association of School Administrators presented him with the prestigious Effie H. Jones Humanitarian Award for his support of women and minorities in education.
 And the Southwestern Regional Forum of the College Board presented him with their Martha H. Salmon Leadership Award for his role in expanding advanced placement opportunities for disadvantaged students.

 He and his wife, Nancy, have four grown children, a cat, and a cool dog.